 Fed Chief's Remarks On Economy And Interest Rates Cheer Investors

-Federal Reserve Chairman Jerome Powell touched off a surge in stock prices Wednesday after saying the outlook for the U.S. economy remains solid and interest rates are nearly within a "neutral" range.
+The phrase "just below" neutral might seem bland or innocuous.
+But those words from Federal Reserve Chairman Jerome Powell touched off a wave of optimism among investors who took them to mean the central bank may be winding down its interest rate hikes.

-The Dow Jones Industrial Average was up more than 500 points, or 2 percent, in afternoon trading.
+The Dow Jones industrial average was up more than 500 points, or 2 percent, in afternoon trading.

-Powell's words appeared to signal that while the Fed may raise interest rates again next month, it isn't overly concerned about inflation, assuaging fears among many investors that rates will continue to climb for the foreseeable future.
+Powell said that the outlook for the U.S. economy remains solid and that interest rates are nearly within a "neutral" range.
+That appeared to signal that while the Fed may raise interest rates again next month, it isn't overly concerned about inflation, assuaging fears among many investors that rates will continue to climb for the foreseeable future.

 "Congress assigned the Federal Reserve the job of promoting maximum employment and price stability.
 I am pleased to say that our economy is now close to both of those objectives," Powell said in an appearance at the Economic Club of New York.